Analyze Model Coverage by Using the Test Manager in Simulink Test

 Aggregated Tests section of the report.

 In the Test Manager, in the Aggregated Coverage Results table, the overall coverage results improved.
-When you click on the test suite or the test file name, you see the aggregated coverage results for all tests inside.
+When you click on the test suite or the test file name, you see the aggregated coverage results for the tests inside.

 The aggregated results show higher coverage percentages than either of the two individual test cases because the test cases satisfy different objectives in some blocks.